-Service (power for traction, see the details below) although this is only in part.
+service (train paths, see details in chapter 4) and YourPower service (power for traction, see the details below) although this is only in part.

 The minimum access package shall comprise:

 - the handling of requests for railway infrastructure capacity; - the right to use the allocated capacity; - the use of the network branch lines and points; - train control including signalling, regulation, and traffic control, as well as the communication and provision of information on train movements; - the use of electrical supply equipment for traction current; - all other information required to implement or operate the service for which capacity has been allocated.